Skip to content

 ```

-To remove all responses, go to settings and click on the Clear ID's button.
+To remove responses, go to settings and click over the response you want to delete.

 disabled